Resources / Templates

 • Forgetting shareholder-employee benefits, which are easy to overlook because they are not always run through payroll.

 • Applying the wrong rate method: defaulting to the single rate when the alternate rate or short-form alternate rate would be more accurate for the client.
+The alternate rate applies to quarters 1 to 3 only; the Q4 (year-end) return is a wash-up where full-year FBT is recalculated and either the single rate or a full alternate rate calculation applies.

 • Overlooking the de minimis, work-related, and business-tool exemptions, leading to FBT being charged on benefits that are exempt.